 In the past year, WDFW has maintained IT policy and security, and continued active participation on the statewide WACIRC e-security committee.
-WDFW is in the process of joining the Enterprise Active Directory forest and deploying a new email system, which will contribute to improved IT security.
+WDFW has joined the Enterprise Active Directory forest and deployed a new DIS-managed Exchange email system.

 WDFW has completed its annual update of the WDFW IT Security Plan.
 The Plan covers all aspects of IT security and is consistent with ISB IT security requirements.
-The agency's next IT security audit will be due in June 2009.
+WDFW's next IT security audit will be due in June 2012.

 This letter also acknowledges the requirement for continuing to update the WDFW IT Portfolio.
-A Portfolio update will be completed and submitted for agency approval by August 22, 2008.
-The Portfolio will be published and the agency data forwarded electronically to DIS via the ePortfolio application by September 19.
+A Portfolio update will be completed and submitted for Department approval by August 31, 2009.
+The Portfolio will be published and the data forwarded electronically to DIS via the ePortfolio application by September 11, 2009.
 The Portfolio update will include an update of WDFW GIS information.

-In the area of disaster recovery, an IT disaster recovery review and update was completed in 2008.
+In the area of disaster recovery, an IT disaster recovery review and update was completed in 2009.
 The IT disaster recovery materials are integrated into the complete WDFW Disaster Recovery Plan.
-This Plan is available for review at WDFW's Safety Office.
-WDFW exercised IT disaster recovery procedures for recovery from a remote office file server failure in April 2008.
-WDFW has completed significant IT staff training consistent with the Federal Emergency Management Agency standards, through the National Incident Management System (NIMS) training resources.
+The Disaster Recovery Plan is available for review at WDFW's Safety Office.
+WDFW exercised IT disaster recovery procedures for recovery from a main network switch failure in July 2009.